Confidence Interval Calculator

 What is the confidence interval?

-In statistics, a confidence interval is a range of values that is determined through use of observed data, calculated at a desired confidence level, that may contain the true value of the parameter being studied.
-The confidence level, for example, a 95% confidence level, relates to how reliable the estimation procedure is, not the degree of certainty that the computed confidence interval contains the true value of the parameter being studied.
-The desired confidence level is chosen prior to the computation of the confidence interval and indicates the proportion of confidence intervals, that when constructed given the chosen confidence level over an infinite number of independent trials, will contain the true value of the parameter.
+A confidence interval is determined through use of observed (sample) data and is calculated at a selected confidence level (chosen prior to the computation of the confidence interval).
+This confidence level, such as a 95% confidence level, indicates the reliability of the estimation procedure; it is not the degree of certainty that the computed confidence interval contains the true value of the parameter being studied.
+Specifically, the confidence level indicates the proportion of confidence intervals, that when constructed given the chosen confidence level over an infinite number of independent trials, will contain the true value of the parameter.

 Confidence intervals are typically written as (some value) ± (a range).
 The range can be written as an actual value or a percentage.
 It can also be written as simply the range of values.
 For example, the following are all equivalent confidence intervals:

 This calculator computes confidence intervals for normally distributed data with an unknown mean, but known standard deviation.
 It does not calculate confidence intervals for data with an unknown mean and unknown standard deviation.

 Calculating a confidence interval involves determining the sample mean, X̄, and the population standard deviation, σ, if possible.
 If the population standard deviation cannot be used, then the sample standard deviation, s, can be used when the sample size is greater than 30.
 For a sample size greater than 30, the population standard deviation and the sample standard deviation will be similar.
 Depending on which standard deviation is known, the equation used to calculate the confidence interval differs.
 For the purposes of this calculator, it is assumed that the population standard deviation is known or the sample size is larger enough therefore the population standard deviation and sample standard deviation is similar.
 Only the equation for a known standard deviation is shown.